Negotiation Idioms

 I tried to bring up the subject of sales commissions during the meeting.

-call off (something)
+call off (something) or call (something) off

-- to stop/quit/cancel something
+- to stop or quit or cancel something

 call (someone's) bluff